hmtabernero/StePar/README.md

 How to install StePar
 ======================

-StePar is a code used to automatically infer stellar atmospheric parameters using the EW method.For the time being this is the code and the installation instructions.
+StePar is a code used to automatically infer stellar atmospheric parameters using the EW method.

+For the time being this is the code and the installation instructions.
 A paper describing this code has been recently accepted in A&A.

 A pre-print is available on astroph: https://arxiv.org/abs/1907.06512